jkwiecien/EasyImage/README.md

     }
 ```

-Now there is only one thinh left to do:
+Now there is only one thig left to do:

 ```
     @Override